cabforum/smime/SBR.md

                CAA 0 contactemail "domainowner@example.com"
 ```

-The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue certificates for the domain.
+The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue Certificates for the domain.

 ### A.1.2 CAA contactphone property